kcranston/kcranston.github.io/contracting.md

 permalink: /contracting/
 ---

-Since late 2019, I've been working as an independent contractor.
+I occasionally do software development work as an independent contractor.
 My areas of interest are software and infrastructure development in support of scientific research and teaching.
 Skills include: